Subclass 820 (Provisional) & 801 (Permanent) – Partner (onshore)

 Why choose Withstand Lawyers for your partner visa?

 Australia’s immigration laws are complex and updated frequently.
 It can be challenging to discern the appropriate pathways to get the desired outcome.
-Our immigration lawyers have significant amounts of training and expertise, with experience working at pre-eminent corporations.
+Our immigration lawyers and migration agents have significant amounts of training and expertise, with experience working at pre-eminent corporations.

 Generally a 2-stage process for Permanent Residency:

 - Temporary Partner generally granted first

 - 2 years after lodgement, Immigration can consider permanent partner visa.

 A waiver exists where you have been in a relationship for 3 years or have dependent children and have been in a relationship for 2 years.